 designated as "in press".
 Avoid citing any unpublished

-the text, reference numbers are superscript, not in brackets unless
+the text, reference numbers should be superscripted in brackets.

 not use linked fields (produced by EndNote and similar programs).